 Compensation levels for NEOs over the period indicated reflect their accomplishment of performance goals that are targeted at building a foundation for the long-term success of the Company.
 In particular, NEOs were instrumental in identifying, negotiating and closing key project acquisitions for the Company.
 Given the early stage of the Company's development, these achievements may not yet be recognized in the market price of the Company's Common Shares, particularly in light of difficult market conditions for mining stocks in recent years.
 A significant proportion of compensation for the Company's NEOs continues to be "at risk" compensation in the form of Common Shares and option grants, with the value of such Common Shares and options being directly affected by changes in share price.
 However, base salaries are not determined on benchmarks, performance goals or specific formula but are set to be competitive with industry levels.
 Discretionary cash bonuses may also be paid based upon a review of various operational and other objectives of the Company, the results of which may not have necessarily been reflected in the Company's share price in a particular year.
-No discretionary cash bonuses for 2015 were paid to officers despite meeting operational and other objectives during the last fiscal year.
+No discretionary cash bonuses for 2016 were paid to officers despite meeting operational and other objectives during the last fiscal year.
 In addition, the trading price of the Common Shares may be affected by various factors not related to the results of the Company such as changes in commodity prices and general economic conditions.
 Accordingly, it is difficult to specifically correlate total compensation to the trends shown in totality in the above performance graph.
-In the latest five fiscal years, total return on the Common Shares was relatively volatile and generally trended down.
-In the latest fiscal year, total compensation levels for officers were significantly reduced.
-No annual incentive bonuses were paid for the fiscal year.
-Subsequent to the end of the latest fiscal year, consulting fee/salary levels for all NEOs were drastically reduced by between 41.18% to 50% until such time as the Company's cash flow situation improves to reflect the Company's overall performance, and Irina Plavutska, CFO and Tony Wong, General Counsel & Corporate Secretary of the Company, received their reduced salaries in the form of Common Shares to conserve cash resources.
-Furthermore, John Lee, Interim CEO, has deferred payment of his reduced consulting fee until such time as the Company's cash flow situation improves.
+Over the period December 31, 2011 through December 31, 2016, total compensation received by the NEOs generally decreased in line with total return on the Common Shares which generally trended downward over that period.
+In the latest fiscal year, total compensation levels for officers remained significantly reduced despite the total return on the Common Shares being relatively volatile but generally trending slightly up.
+Since January 2016, consulting fee/salary levels for all NEOs remain drastically reduced by between 41.18% to 50%, until such time as the Company's cash flow situation improves to reflect the Company's overall performance.
+All NEOs agreed to receive a portion of their reduced salaries to February 28, 2017, in the form of Common Shares to conserve cash resources.
+Furthermore, John Lee, Interim CEO, has deferred subsequent payment of his reduced consulting fee until such time as the Company's cash flow situation improves.